-§ 123.96 Emergency permits.
+§ 233.38 Emergency permits.

-(a) Coverage.
-Notwithstanding any other provision of this Part or Part 124, the State Director may temporarily permit a specific dredge or fill activity if:

-(1) An unacceptable hazard to life or severe loss of property will occur if an emergency permit is not granted; and

-(2) The anticipated threat or loss may occur before a permit can be issued or modified under the procedures otherwise required by this Part and Part 124.

-(b) Requirements for issuance.
-(1) The emergency permit shall incorporate, to the extent possible and not inconsistent with the emergency situation, all applicable requirements of §§ 122.7, 123.97 and 123.98.

-(2) Any emergency permit shall be limited in duration to the time required to complete the authorized emergency action, not to exceed 90 days.
+- (a) Coverage.
+Notwithstanding any other provision of this Part or Part 124 of this Chapter, the State Director may temporarily permit a specific dredge or fill activity if: - (1) An unacceptable hazard to life or severe loss of property will occur if an emergency permit is not granted; and - (2) The anticipated threat or loss may occur before a permit can be issued or modified under the procedures otherwise required by this Part and Part 124 - (b) Requirements for issuance.
+(1) The emergency permit shall incorporate, to the extent possible and not inconsistent with the emergency situation, all applicable requirements of §§233.7 and 233.8 - (2) Any emergency permit shall be limited in duration to the time required to complete the authorized emergency action, not to exceed 90 days. - (3) The emergency permit must have a condition requiring restoration of the disposal site (for example, removal of fill, steps to prevent erosion).
+If more

-(3) The emergency permit must have a condition requiring restoration of the disposal site (for example, removal of fill, steps to prevent erosion).
-If more than 90 days from issuance is necessary to complete restoration, the permit may be extended for this purpose only.

-(4) The emergency permit may be oral or written.
-If oral, it must be followed within five days by a written emergency permit.

-(5) Notice of the emergency permit shall be published and public comments received in accordance with applicable requirements of §§ 124.10 and 124.11 as soon as possible but no later than 10 days after the issuance date.

-(6) The emergency permit may be terminated at any time without process if the State Director determines that termination is appropriate to protect human health or the environment.
+- than 90 days from issuance is necessary to complete restoration, the permit may be extended for this purpose only. - (4) The emergency permit may be oral or written.
+If oral, it must be followed within five days by a written emergency permit. - (5) Notice of the emergency permit shall be published and public comments received in accordance with applicable requirements of §§ 124.10 and 124.11 as soon as possible but no later than 10 days after the issuance date. - (6) The emergency permit may be terminated at any time without process if the State Director determines that termination is appropriate to protect human health or the environment.